influxdata/telegraf/plugins/inputs/redis_sentinel/README.md

 # Redis Sentinel Input Plugin

-A plugin for Redis Sentinel to monitor multiple Sentinel instances that are mointoring multiple Redis servers and replicas.
+A plugin for Redis Sentinel to monitor multiple Sentinel instances that are monitoring multiple Redis servers and replicas.

 ## Configuration